Fierykev/LDPRT/README.md

 (Note that assets and libraries could not be included in this git repo due to filesize constraints.
 I am currently uploading them to my google drive and will link to it by the presentation tomorrow)

 **<p align="center">Artifact</p>**
-Since all images in this document are from the project, any of them can be considered an artifact.
-However, because of the assignment specifications, here is a single artifact for the project:

 <p align="center"><img src="media/image11.png" /></p>